How to Write a Newsletter Article for Business Step-by-Step

 1. Scannability and Accessibility: Slice concepts into smaller parts for easier skimming with bullet points or numbers.
 Add images to break up text and make it more visually appealing.
 Ensure your content flows logically.
 Also, consider accessibility for people with disabilities: use short words, sentences, and paragraphs without jargon.

-Harvard University Graduate School of Education offers more Email Newsletter Best Practices to help you create and prepare your messages for sending.
+The Harvard University Graduate School of Education offers more Email Newsletter Best Practices worth reviewing.

 Now that you know how to write an article for a business newsletter, if your words are flowing, it will almost write itself.
 And when your masterpiece is ready, add it to your latest newsletter and share it on social media and elsewhere.

-To stop stressing and start impressing everyone with your messages, get my free Easy 5-Step Business E-Newsletter Template.
+To stop stressing and start impressing everyone with your messages, get the free Easy 5-Step Business E-Newsletter Template.

 • First published: April 3, 2023